NCAR/DART/guide/creating-obs-seq-real.rst

 Observations of a real-world system usually are distributed with a year/month/day, hour/min/seconds timestamp.
 There are routines in DART to convert back and forth between the (day-number/seconds) format and a variety of (year/month/day) calendars.
-See `the time manager documentation <../assimilation_code/modules/utilities/time_manager_mod.html#time_type>`__ for more details on how DART stores time information and the types of available calendars.
+For more details on how DART stores time information and the types of available calendars, see :doc:`../assimilation_code/modules/utilities/time_manager_mod`.

 Some climate models which do long runs (100s or 1000s of years) use a modified calendar for simplicity in computation, e.g. months which always have 30 days, or no leap years.
 When trying to assimilate real observations into these models there may be calendar issues to solve.

 The smallest resolvable unit of time in DART is a second.
 To model a system which operates on sub-second time scales the time can be scaled up by some